Snowiiii/Pumpkin/README.md

 - [x] Configuration

 ### Thanks
-Big thanks to https://wiki.vg/ for providing all the Information we need for create this Project
+A big thank you to https://wiki.vg/ for providing valuable information used in the development of this project.